ElliOsm/dqn-augmentation-classification/README.md

-# Xray pneumonia detection using DRQ and transfer learning
+# Xray pneumonia detection using DQN and transfer learning
 -pytorch